appsmithorg/appsmith-docs/website/docs/reference/widgets/currency-input.md

 <dd>

-This property determines whether the step arrows, used to increment or decrement values in the widget, are visible or hidden.
+This property determines whether the step arrows, used to increment or decrement values in the widget, should be visible or hidden.

 </dd>